-Popular drinks in Kyrgyzstan
+Drinks in Kyrgyzstan

-Bozo – an alcoholic drink made from boiled, fermented millet grains – sometimes called “Kyrgyz beer”.
+Bozo: An alcoholic drink made from boiled, fermented millet grains, sometimes called “Kyrgyz beer”.

 Maksim: Shoro is a brand name of this drink, which is a wheat based drink that is popular in the summer.
 Barrels of Shoro and Maksim can be found on every street corner in cities.

 Airan: Similar to kefir, this is a milk drink that resembles yogurt.